what we do

-- At the end of your internship, we will ask you to submit a short paragraph describing your experiences and reflecting on their effects (we suggest you keep a journal to help with this), and a brief report on how the funds were spent.
+- At the end of your fellowship, we will ask you to submit a short paragraph describing your experiences and reflecting on their effects (we suggest you keep a journal to help with this), and a brief report on how the funds were spent.

 - Participate in our evaluation process.